RetiredWizard/PyDOS/README.md

 (>>>) is displayed.

 At the REPL prompt type "**import PyDOS*** to start PyDOS and then type **setup** to run the customization script.

+**To Do**
+*Possible updates depending on RAM impact*

+- support for connected color displays
+- support for touch screens
+- Rename should allow wildcards in filenames, i.e. "rename *.bas *.txt" or "rename code.py *.sav"
+- Quiet, /Q switches to DEL, RMDIR, COPY, XCOPY commands
+- PgUp/PgDwn support in fileview.py